Skip to content

 Tremors due to tiredness or exhaustion

-Procedure for exhaustion:
+Procedure in case of exhaustion:

 • Make sure your dog gets enough rest.